The World’s Most Advanced Concrete Radial Ramp…

 Lookout Mountain’s main launch is a large concrete radial ramp facing northwest.
 With over 20 miles of ridge running southwest to northeast, our site is ideal for ridge soaring.

-The ridge is soarable in 5 to 10 mph winds out of the west, northwest, and north.
-The ramp creates “ramp suck” on windy northwest days that can require five and sometimes six man wire crews.
+The ridge is soarable in 8 to 12 mph winds (depending on the conditions) out of the northwest.
+The ramp creates “ramp suck” on windy northwest days that can require three and sometimes four person wire crews.

-In light winds, three to four running steps and a low nose angle are all that are needed.
+In light winds, some running steps and a low nose angle are all that are needed.